CephalofairGames/frosthaven-faq/index.md

 **Item 180** - <span class="hidden"><b>Boots of Greed - do Loot abilities I grant to my Summons count for this item?</b> Yes.
 Your summons' loot abilities are considered your loot abilities for all purposes.</span>

 **Item 188** - <span class="hidden">**Freezing Crystal** - The Water hex this item can create is considered Difficult Terrain.</span>

+**Item 192** - <span class="hidden">**Enticing Bell** - If you attempt to use this item while Invisible, the target monster will be unable to focus on you, which is a required part of its function.
+The item will, as a result,  do nothing.</span>

 **Item 218** - <span class="hidden">**Tome of Life** - The benefits to enemies are considered "negative effects" from the player perspective, and are not skippable.</span>